Flockenberger/ROS2_MultimediaInterfaces/readme.md

 Note: For this project I skipped QT as I don't need any fancy GUI etc.

 This project assumes that you installed ROS2 (jazzy) in `C:\dev\ros2_jazzy` as per installation instructions!
+Additionally it assumes that Visual Studio 2022 is installed, if you use a different version you have to change the paths in the .bat files which are described below!

 ## Code & Build
 In `ros2_ws/` you will find 3 .bat files which I created for ease of use: